fooock/yourbtc.link/ansible/bitcoin-role/README.md

 Ansible role to install the [Bitcoin Core](https://bitcoincore.org/en/about/) client as a `systemd` service.
 By default, it uses sane defaults and some hardening measures for the Systemd service.

+By default, all binaries are installed inside `/usr/local/bitcoin-core-<version>/bin` directory.
+So for example, if you are installing the version `23.0`, if you want to invoke the `bitcoin-cli` binary, you will need to use `/usr/local/bitcoin-core-23.0/bin/bitcoin-cli`.
+Note this is the case for the rest of binaries from Bitcoin.

 ### Requirements

 >At this moment this role is only supported in Ubuntu operating systems.